 Parents are usually informed unless this imposes a greater risk to the child than not doing so.
-This determination is made by the Secondary Head Teacher and DSL/DDSL leading on
+This determination is made by the Secondary Head Teacher and DSL/DDSL leading on the case.
+Where it is decided not to tell parents, the reasons for not doing so are recorded in the case notes.

-Where the concern has a significant impact on the students learning, the DSL or Key Stage Co-ordinator will inform all the student's teachers that there is a safeguarding concern and the action that teachers should take in their classes but not the nature or detail of the concern.
+Where the concern has a significant impact on the students learning, the DSL or Key Stage Coordinator will inform all the student's teachers that there is a safeguarding concern and the action that teachers should take in their classes but not the nature or detail of the concern.